florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-17-azure-function-python-ml-part-3.markdown

 - [function_app.py](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-2/function_app.py): with the application API.
 - [train.py](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-2/train.py): doing the model training.
 - [requirements.txt](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-2/requirements.txt): containing the application dependencies.
-- [.github/workflows/main_az-fct-python-ml.yml](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-2/.github/workflows/main_az-fct-python-ml.yml): the GitHub Action workflow training the model then deploying the API.
+- [.github/workflows/main_az-fct-python-ml.yml](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-2/.github/workflows/main_az-fct-python-ml.yml): the GitHub Action workflow doing the model training then deploying the API.

 # Validation steps
 Before using a model, it is interesting to carry out some checks.
 The checks can be automatic in the form of unit tests or manually by letting a human perform verifications.